GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

 ## Ports

-The following ports are open to the Internet by default.
+The following ports need to be open to the Internet by default.

 |       Port Number     |       Protocol        |   Notes          |
 |-----------------------|-----------------------|------------------|